partridge-tech/chris-blog/_content/2020/a-believable-attack-using-eip-cards/index.md

 ## Disclaimer

 This post "A Believable Attack Using EIP Cards" is solely for educational purpose, describing the costs of a scam and problematic components of the EIP Card distribution and validation methods that scammers could exploit.
 I am not advocating for or advising that anyone use it, in whole or in part, for malicious activity of any kind.

 To be very clear: the following section details a theoretical scheme for defrauding the American people.
 To enact it, in whole or in part, would be a federal crime.
 Don't do it.
+Let the grandmothers of the world have their CARES Act money, you rat bastards, I will call the internet police. (╯°□°)╯︵ ┻━┻

 ## Materials